 Students gain access to experiential learning

 Alvernia University partners with the ECHL's Reading Royals and Santander Arena to bring hockey back to downtown Reading for the 2021-22 season after the 2020-21 season was canceled due to the COVID-19 pandemic.
-Through the university's O'Pake Institute for Economic Development and Entrepreneurship’s student-powered entrepreneurial lab, students gain access to experiential learning in the entertainment industry as part of a multiyear sponsorship.
+Through the university's O'Pake Institute for Economic Development and Entrepreneurship’s student-powered business incubator, students gain access to experiential learning in the entertainment industry as part of a multiyear sponsorship.

 "Santander Arena and the entertainment it offers is integral to the vibrancy of the downtown Reading community,” said Alvernia President John R. Loyack.
 “The Royals partnership is not only integral to our dedication to enhancing the student experience but vital to the facilitation of continued entrepreneurial spirit and economic growth as part of the Reading CollegeTowne initiative.”